-Lone worker devices ensure that if an accident or incident does occur, not only can the lone worker signal for help, response time is significantly improved as they can be located immediately.
+Working across a range of environments, behind closed doors and with members of the public, can put employees at greater risk of violence, aggression and accidental injury.
+Lone worker devices ensure that if an accident or incident does occur, not only can the lone worker signal for help, they can also be located immediately to reduce response time.

 Lone worker devices use key features to assist employees during an emergency or uncomfortable situation.
 Different devices will work in slightly different ways and offer a varying degree of functionality.

-The lone worker app, which turns a mobile phone into a lone worker device, provides an alternative option to a separate device and can provide a wider range of functionality in a familiar, easy-to-use format.
+The lone worker app, which turns a mobile phone into a lone worker device, provides an alternative to the traditional device that can provide a wider range of functionality in a familiar, easy to use format.
 Lone worker apps can provide additional functionality such as written notes, low signal mode and a Duress PIN to safeguard lone workers from common safety challenges.

 The StaySafe app turns an employee’s smartphone into a safety device that stays with them throughout their working day.
-Offering a range of alert options, the app ensures lone workers are able to notify their employer in a range of situations, while the online StaySafe Hub provides crucial information including the lone worker’s location so that help can be sent directly to them if necessary.
+Offering a range of alert options, the app ensures lone workers are able to notify a monitor in a range of situations, while the online StaySafe Hub provides crucial information including the lone worker’s location so that help can be sent directly to them if necessary.

 Lone Working FAQ